mmsharepoint/react-office-offer-creation/README.md

         ```bash
         .\templates\deploy.ps1 -siteUrl <YourFullSiteUrl>

-    - Put the same site url to your config as SiteUrl=
+    - This should put the same site url to your tenant-property named 'CreateOfferSiteUrl'

 ## Features